chamilo/chamilo-lms/README.md

 ### Start the installer

 In your browser, load the Chamilo URL.
 You should be automatically redirected to the installer.
 If not, add the "main/install/index.php" suffix manually in your browser address bar.
 The rest should be a matter of simple OK > Next > OK > Next...

 ## Upgrade from 1.9.x

-1.10.x is a major version.
-As such, it contains a series of new features, that also mean a series of new database changes in regards with versions 1.9.x.
+1.10.0 is a major version.
+It contains a series of new features, that also mean a series of new database changes in regards with versions 1.9.x.
 As such, it is necessary to go through an upgrade procedure when upgrading from 1.9.x to 1.10.x.

-Although 1.10.x is not beta yet (and as such is *NOT* ready for production and does *NOT* contain all database changes yet - DO NOT UPGRADE A PRODUCTION SYSTEM to 1.10.x yet, PLEASE!), the upgrade procedure works to get you up and running with the latest *development* code of 1.10.x with data from an 1.9.x system, so feel free to test it out, but keep a backup of your database from 1.9.x as you will need to do the upgrade again each time you are updating the 1.10.x code from Git.
+When we published 1.10.0, we didn't catch a series of important upgrade errors.
+We released a warning a few days later asking people not to upgrade from 1.9.x to 1.10.0 for the time being.
+Version 1.10.2 fixed that, and you can now safely upgrade from any 1.9.x version to any 1.10.x version higher than 1.10.0.

 The upgrade procedure is relatively straightforward.
 If you have a 1.9.x initially installed with Git, here are the steps you should follow (considering you are already inside the Chamilo folder):
 ```
 git fetch --all
 git checkout origin 1.10.x
 ```

 Then load the Chamilo URL in your browser, adding "main/install/index.php" and follow the upgrade instructions.
 Select the "Upgrade from 1.9.x" button to proceed.

 # For developers and testers only